 You won’t be able to remove reviews just because you don’t agree with them – the rules are the same for everyone – and you will have to follow the same procedure as free clients if you feel your hotel is being blackmailed or treated unfairly by a reviewer.

-When a tourist searches for accommodation (or dining or activities) in a particular area, TripAdvisor shows the options in a list, but the order of the list isn’t random, nor is it determined solely by review "bubble" ratings – it is determined by the establishments' respective rankings as measured by TripAdvisor's popularity index (which was updated in 2016 to level the playing field between new and established properties).
+When a tourist searches for accommodation (or dining or activities) in a particular area, TripAdvisor shows the options in a list, but the order of the list isn’t random, nor is it determined solely by review "bubble" ratings – it is determined by the establishments' respective rankings as measured by TripAdvisor's popularity index (which was updated in 2016 to level the playing field between new and established properties, and again in 2018 to better account for performance over time).
 The purpose of the Popularity Index is to present travellers with the best options first, ensuring that their experience of the TripAdvisor website is useful and positive.